“Exquisitely positioned and utterly romantic lodge on a ridge overlooking the Pacific: one of California's top hotels”

 - Begin your day by birding on your private deck - binoculars are provided.
 Expect to see Turkey Vulture, White-crowned Sparrow, Western Scrub-jay and deer grazing.
 The California Condor is worth looking out for - Big Sur is one of only 3 places on the planet you can see them

-- Then enjoy complimentary yoga at 8.30am - daily apart from Tuesdays which has meditation instead; Sunday mornings also have Tai Chi.
+- Enjoy a yoga, meditation or Tai Chi class.
 There's also a gym and heated lap pool for a morning workout

-- Guided Nature Hikes are every Monday and Thursday at 10am; you can also explore these beautiful 100 acres yourself - follow the signs marked Billy's Trail
+- Go on a guided Nature Hike; you can also explore these beautiful 100 acres yourself - follow the signs marked Billy's Trail

 - Hike the Santa Lucia and Ventana mountains led by a PRI hiking guide - or take yourself to Partington Cove to find a smuggler's tunnel and otters swimming off the rocks